 Compare Bumper-To-Bumper Extended Warranty Quotes

 The cost of an aftermarket auto warranty will vary depending on the provider and plan you choose.
 We recommend reaching out to multiple sources so you can compare coverage and pricing side by side.
-Get free quotes from our top three picks below.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of extended auto warranty companies to formulate rankings of the best providers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.

 - Industry Standing: Warranty providers with a history of strong business practices and endorsements from experts receive the highest scores in this category.

 - Coverage: This rating is based on types of extended warranty plans available, coverage terms, and added benefits like roadside assistance.